-- Redistribution and use in source and binary forms, with or without - modification, are permitted provided that the following conditions - are met: - st I. Redistributions of source code must retain the above copyright st - notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above - copyright notice, this list of conditions and the following - st disclaimer in the documentation and/or other materials provided st - with the distribution. - 1 - THIS SOFTWARE IS PROVIDED BY THE AUTHORS ''AS IS" AND ANY EXPRESS $\,^$ - OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED - WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE - ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHORS OR CONTRIBUTORS BE - LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR - CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT - OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR - BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF - LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT - (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE - USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH - DAMAGE.
+Redistribution and use in source and b pinary forms, with or without modification, are permitted provided t hat the following conditions are met: I. Redistributions of source code must t retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must copyright notice, this list of condition ns and the following disclaimer in the documentation and l/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY T HE AUTHORS ''AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUD NING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILI PURPOSE ARE DISCLAIMED.
+IN NO EVENT SH ALL THE AUTHORS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT T, INCIDENTAL, SPECIAL, EXEMPLARY, OR Consequential damages (incl procurement UDING, BUT NOT LIMITED TO, OF SUBSTITUTE GOODS OR SERVIC CES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEV /ER CAUSED AND ON ANY THEORY OF

+- \ LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT \ \ (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE \ - \ USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH \ \ DAMAGE. \